 - Ain't Too Proud to Beg: He dies while begging for Gus's life.

 - Ambiguously Gay: Stated to be a valid interpretation of Max and Gus' relationship.
+Better Call Saul has more strongly implied that he and Gus were lovers, though has stopped short of actually confirming it thus far.

 - Chekhov's Gunman: His name gets dropped earlier in the same episode in which he appears.